ucdavis/ecs132/FAQs.md

 had been different, such-and-such?
 How would your solution change?"
 Your grade on the assignment is a combination of the quality of the group written submission, and your answers to the individual questions.

+*Does this require a lot of reading?*

+It's required that you read the textbook in detail, and quiz questions will often refer to a specific page in the book.
+The book is about 200 pages long, so you will be reading, say, 4 or 5 pages per day.